Bonding & Split Cage

 • Scatter food for foraging on either side.

-• Do not provide food bowls, sand bath or toys, otherwise, Gerbils will become territorial over items.
-If they need to grind their teeth, they’ll happily use the wood frame.
-Toilet rolls / cardboard items, which they love to chew through, are ok and will keep them entertained as they are quickly demolished.
+• Do not provide food bowls, sand bath or toys (exception of a small water bowl) otherwise Gerbils will become territorial over items which gives them more reasons to fight.
+If they need to grind their teeth, they’ll happily use the wood frame or a willow stick is ok.
+Toilet rolls / cardboard items, which they love to chew through, are ok, and will keep them entertained as they are quickly demolished.

-• Fix a water bottle to either side either with heavy duty velcro to the glass or secured with wire attached to the divide.
+• Fix a water bottle to either side, magnetic water bottle holders are the best for glass, otherwise you can attach to the wire divide/cage bars, or use Velcro, although this is the least secure method.
 You can also use a small water bowl as a back up water source.

-• Drop in some sheets of unbleached, plastic free, unscented toilet paper so each Gerbil can make a nest.
+• Drop in some sheets of unbleached, plastic free, unscented toilet/kitchen paper so each Gerbil can make a nest.
+We use Naked Paper.
+Nestbuilding keeps them entertained.

 • Make sure the lid is on securely (place some books on top, so they can’t climb over the divide).